woordwaark/Spotlight-pipeline/README.md

 ## 5. Adding lemma’s and part-of-speech-tags

+### 5.1 Lemmatization

 We developed a lemmatizer which lemmatizes tokens in Gronings to lemmas in Dutch.
 Assigning Dutch lemmas to tokens in texts that are written in Gronings is important for two reasons:

 1. This allows the user to search the corpus in both Gronings (via the tokens) and Dutch (lemmas);
 2. Regional, morphological and spelling variants of a word are 'linked' in this way.
 For example, if a user searches via the Dutch word _huis_ (English house), sentences with all Groningen variants are found: _hoes_, _huus_, _hoeske_, _huusie_, etc. If the user searches for the Groningen word _hoes_, it is possible not only to find sentences that include the word _hoes_, but also sentences that include _huus_, _hoeske_ and _huusie_.

 To be able to lemmatize, a computer model must be trained on the basis of a training corpus.
-Our training corpus consisted of six texts in Groningen, a file of 109765 tokens, 93739 words and 6513 sentences.
+Our training corpus consisted of six texts in Groningen, a file of 109,765 tokens, 93,739 words and 6513 sentences.
 When allocating the lemmas, a Dutch cognate was chosen where possible.
 If there was no cognate in Dutch for the Groningen word, a non-cognate was chosen.

-To be able to lemmatize, a computer model must be trained on the basis of a training corpus.
-Our training corpus consisted of six texts in Groningen, a file of 109765 tokens, 93739 words and 6513 sentences.
-When allocating the lemmas, a Dutch cognate was chosen where possible.
-If there was no cognate in Dutch for the Groningen word, a non-cognate was chosen.
+This training corpus was manually created as a part of our project.

+For lemmatisation, we trained a computer model called [PIE](https://github.com/emanjavacas/pie) with our training data.
+When we test our model on new data, we achieve 89% accuracy.
+A visual inspection suggests that a substantial portion of the 11% mistakes are cases where the model generates a Dutch-sounding cognate that is not commonly used, while the word was annotated with a non-cognate.
+We do not consider this a problem since different Gronings variants still normalize to the same (pseudo-)Dutch lemma, and this is the primary goal of the lemmatization proces.

+### 5.2 Part-of-speech tagging

 Assigning part-of-speech tags (POS tags) to the words is important because some Groningen words – just like some Dutch words – belong to a different part of speech depending on the context in which they appear.
 Example: for the word _aal_ there are three parts of speech: